 The court later ruled the incident as involuntary manslaughter, acknowledging that cannabis-induced psychosis (CIP) was the only cause of this heartbreaking event.

-This tragic story highlights the often-overlooked dangers of cannabis use, especially with high-potency THC, and how a single encounter with cannabis can lead to catastrophic consequences.
+This tragic story highlights the often-overlooked dangers of cannabis use, especially with potent THC, and how a single encounter with cannabis can lead to catastrophic consequences.
 Had either Chad or Bryn been aware of the potential risks of CIP, this tragedy might have been prevented.

 This story serves as a powerful reminder of the urgent need for increased awareness and education about the harms associated with cannabis use.